schiehll/react-alert/README.md

 timeout: PropTypes.number // timeout to alert remove itself, if  set to 0 it never removes itself
 type: PropTypes.oneOf(['info', 'success', 'error']) // the default alert type used when calling this.props.alert.show
 transition: PropTypes.oneOf(['fade', 'scale']) // the transition animation
-zIndex: PropTypes.number // the z-index of alerts
+containerStyle: PropTypes.Object // style to be applied in the alerts container
 template: PropTypes.oneOfType([PropTypes.element, PropTypes.func]).isRequired // the alert template to be used
 ```